-History of surnames
+A brief history of surnames

 Surnames in England date back to Norman times and aristocratic families held them from early medieval times.
-Surnames became common to everyone in the 15th and 16th centuries and during the reign of Henry VIII it became the law that matrimonial baptisms adopted the surname of the father.
+Surnames became common to all families in the 15th and 16th centuries and during the reign of Henry VIII it became the law that with matrimonial baptisms, the child adopted the surname of the father.
 Those of lower social status often adopted a name according to their place of origin (e.g. Wareham, Gillingham or Blandford) or their trade or occupation (e.g. Carpenter or Smith).

-The Wareham surname when it was first recorded appears as 'de Warham' (see below) and by the Tudor subsidy and muster lists the name Wareham or Warham appears to be numerous across Dorset.
+The Wareham surname, when it was first recorded in medieval times, appears as 'de Warham' (see below).
+By the time of the Tudor subsidy and muster lists the name Wareham or Warham appears frequently across Dorset.